davidantaki/cs3200-database-design-final-project/README.md

 commercial property owners, or business owners who may want to track their properties' energy usage.

+Uses MySQL for the database and a Python text based user application. pymysql is used for the Python to MySQL connection.

 # Lessons Learned
 ## Technical expertise gained
 * More knowledge on how to design and build an application that uses a